Trail of Tears: Story, Death Count & Facts

 In the 1830s, almost 125, 000 people of Indian descent occupied millions of acres around Georgia, Tennessee, Alabama, North Carolina, and Florida.
 They were known as the Cherokees.
 Their land was rich and was cultivated for various crops.
 A sad spectacle, however, happened in the year 1838.

-The ethnic owners of the land were forcefully moved to places beyond Mississippi.
-This event is what has come to be known as the Trail of Tears.
+The ethnic owners of the land were forcefully removed from their ancestral lands and sent to places beyond Mississippi.
+This event is what came to be known as the Trail of Tears.

 Approximately 15,000 people were made to march for a distance of about 1,200 miles; and by the time the march ended, more than 5,000 of them had died of hunger and various forms of diseases like flu.